NativeScript/docs-v7/ApiReference/image-source/README.md

      The location of the file on the file system.
    - _**return**_ - [_ImageSource_](../image-source/ImageSource.md)
  - **isFileOrResourcePath(** path _String_ **)** _Boolean_
+     [Obsolete.
+Please use utils.isFileOrResourcePath instead!]
 Returns true if the specified path points to a resource or local file.
    - **path** - _String_
      The path.
    - _**return**_ - _Boolean_